csc2430-master/Lab1-Starter/README.md

     *	The header comment for the function
     *	The function implementation.

-The starter project does compile, and you can produce an executable, but the executable will assert after you enter an arithmetic expression to remind you that the function GetEvalSteps is not implement.
+The starter project does compile, and you can produce an executable, but the executable will assert after you enter an arithmetic expression to remind you that the function GetEvalSteps is not implemented.
 You will want to remove the assert statement when you implement the function.

 ## What the function *GetEvalSteps* should do

-When passed an arithmetic expression containing numbers and the binary operators *+, -, \*, /, and %*, it will produce a string that displays a step-by-step simplification of the expression, until you are left with the numerical result.
+When passed an arithmetic expression containing numbers and the binary operators *+, -, \*, /, and %*, it will return a string that displays a step-by-step simplification of the expression, until you are left with the numerical result.

-For instance, when the string *“2+3\*4-5”* in the run captured in the previous screenshot was passed to *GetEvalSteps*, the function returned <pre>"2+3*4-5 = 2+12-5\n        = 14-5\n        = 9"</pre>  Note how just the right amount of blank characters are added to make it display properly.
+For instance, when the string *“2+3\*4-5”* in the run captured in the previous screenshot was passed to *GetEvalSteps*, the function returned <pre>"2+3*4-5 = 2+12-5\n        = 14-5\n        = 9"</pre>  Note how extra blank characters are inserted into the string so that when it is output, the equal signs of each simplification step line up.

 #### Important things to note about the format of the string returned by your function: